When budgets are tight, marketing might be the first expense you look to cut.

 These ten, inexpensive marketing strategies will help you engage customers, build relationships, and ultimately keep your brand top-of-mind.
 It’s not always about the money you have to spend on marketing, it’s about the time and effort you put into it and above all, the relevance it has for your customers.

 Get started today!
-Sign up for a FREE 60-day trial of Constant Contact to see if email marketing can be a shoestring solution for your business.
+Sign up for a FREE 60-day trial of Constant Contact to see how email marketing can help you grow your business.

 About the Author: Susan Solovic is THE Small Business Expert.
 Sign up for Susan’s Success Tips Newsletter and get your free copy of “Smart Marketing Strategies for Small Biz” ebook.